• Skip to primary navigation

 • Always remember a thicker batter = a thicker pancake.
 If you want a slightly thicker pancake than what's pictured in this recipe, add a bit less milk.
 For a thinner pancake, use a little more milk.

 • Let the batter rest*.
-Letting the pancake batter rest for a few minutes (or up to 45 minutes in the fridge) allows the gluten in the flour to relax and the starch grains to swell which helps make tender fluffy pancakes. *Full disclosure, often I don’t let this batter rest but a couple of minutes because I’m usually in a hurry, and these pancakes are always fluffy and tender.
-So, if you’re a busy Mom, Dad, or caregiver that can’t be bothered with resting the batter, don’t.
+Letting the pancake batter rest even for a couple of minutes (or up to 45 minutes in the fridge) allows the gluten in the flour to relax and the starch grains to swell which helps make tender fluffy pancakes.

 • Make sure baking powder and baking soda (if using) are both fresh and not expired.
 Expired leavening agents lead to Flat Stanely pancakes.
 I like to use a combination of baking powder and baking soda when I use buttermilk in pancakes.
 It makes a super fluffy angel soft pancake.
 But if you don't have baking soda, just omit it.